tkassila/preacthsl2/README.md

 The application is coded also for visual impared people in the mind.
 The application can used by mouse, but also by screenreader, when a user pressing a tab or enter keys.
 And selecting by ex. a current link, button by enter key.
 Checkboxies are set on or off by pressing a space bar.
 A screen reader is reading app page logical text elements, like busstop header or route or its sub elments by pressing a tab key.

+Deployment

+Download file build_production_server_data.zip and extract file content on a selected webserver directory.
+Then use that webaddress and uri to start this app in a user browser.
+In this case web address is in the form: webaddress.com/useddir .

+If will use excample server server.js file in a production webser, copy that file into the same web directory and node server by giving comamnd: "node server.js".
+In this later case a browser address is in the form: 999.999.999.999:8080 or webaddress.com:8080

 Development

 The application is made by preact 10.4.4 library.
 The preact is like a js react dialect, but smaller and quicker than react is.